pvdz/preval/tests/cases/unroll_loop_with_true/stmt_call.md

 ## Todos triggered

-- (todo) when does the loop unroll constant escape?
+- (todo) this implies a bug and we should prevent it; f

 ## Globals